induviduality/statify/README.md

 ### Hosting
 The Web app is hosted on Firebase.
 Check out the [official documentation on Firebase Hosting](https://firebase.google.com/docs/hosting/quickstart) to host the project.

+## Why Statify? // Inspiration

+### Music Discovery
+I'm sure there's been at least one time where you were vibing to one of your favourite songs wondered if you'll ever be able to find a song as great as that one.
+Enter Statify.
+Statify's music discovery feature allows users to discover songs similar to the song they provide as input.
+What's more?
+Users can save the recommendations as a playlist as well!

+The Music Discovery part of the app contains two parts: searching for a song to seed as input, and fetching recommendations.
+These will be used to illustrate the significance of searching and sorting algorithms, as required by the Problem Statement.

+### Profile Visualizations
+Everyone loves Spotify Wrapped.
+We love to look back at our music and reflect upon it.
+Spotify Wrapped is simply a fun and feel-good experience for the users to flaunt their streaming habits.
+But the downside?
+Wrapped comes out only once a year, leaving us wanting more.

 ## Challenges Faced and Learnings
 - Being very new to Flutter, it felt daunting to comprehend how Flutter and its widget structure works.
 Working on this project helped me accelerate my learning curve by a mile.